 The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that the St. Ansgar Community School District, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child's education records.
-However, the St. Ansgar CSD may disclose appropriately designated "directory information" without written consent, unless you have advised the District to the contrary in accordance with District procedures.
-The primary purpose of directory information is to allow the District to include this type of information from your child's education records in certain school publications.
+However, the St. Ansgar CSD may disclose appropriately designated "directory information" without written consent, unless you have advised the district to the contrary in accordance with district procedures.
+The primary purpose of directory information is to allow the district to include this type of information from your child's education records in certain school publications.
 Examples include:

 - a playbill, showing your student's role in a drama production;

-- the annual yearbook;
+- · the annual yearbook;

 - · honor roll or other recognition lists;

-- · graduation programs; and
+- graduation programs; and

 - sports activity sheets, such as for wrestling, showing weight and height of team members.

 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent's prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
-In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with the following information - names, addresses and telephone listings -unless parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.
+In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with the following information - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.

 The following information may be released to the public in regard to any individual student of the school district as needed.
 Student is defined as an enrolled individual, PK-12, including children in school district sponsored child-care programs.
-Any student over the age of eighteen or parent not wanting this information released to the public must make objection in writing by August 20th to the principal.
-The objection needs to be renewed annually.
+Any student over the age of eighteen or parent not wanting this information released to the public must notify the district in writing by September 15th.
+This objection must be renewed annually.
 St. Ansgar Community School District has designated the following information as directory information:

-STUDENT'S NAME, GRADE LEVEL, PARTICIPATION IN OFFICIALLY RECOGNIZED ACTIVITIES AND SPORTS, WEIGHT AND HEIGHT OF MEMBERS OF ATHLETIC TEAMS, DATES OF ATTENDANCE, DEGREES, HONORS AND AWARDS RECEIVED, THE MOST RECENT EDUCATIONAL AGENCY OR INSTITUTION ATTENDED, PHOTOGRAPH AND LIKENESS AND OTHER SIMILAR INFORMATION.
+STUDENT'S NAME, GRADE LEVEL, MAJOR FIELD OF STUDY, PARTICIPATION IN OFFICIALLY RECOGNIZED ACTIVITIES AND SPORTS, WEIGHT AND HEIGHT OF MEMBERS OF ATHLETIC TEAMS, DATES OF ATTENDANCE, DEGREES, HONORS AND AWARDS RECEIVED, THE MOST RECENT EDUCATIONAL AGENCY OR INSTITUTION ATTENDED, PHOTOGRAPH, USER ID, OR OTHER UNIQUE PERSONAL IDENTIFIER USED TO COMMUNICATE IN ELECTRONIC SYSTEMS THAT CANNOT BE USED TO ACCESS EDUCATION RECORDS WITHOUT A PIN, PASSWORD, ETC. (A STUDENT'S SSN, IN WHOLE OR IN PART, CANNOT BE USED FOR THIS PURPOSE.)